Using Écluse: the operator manual

 - Open:

-ECLUSE_AUTH_TOKENset; clients send it asAuthorization: Bearer <token>or.npmrc_authToken. - Trusted edge identity: a fronting gateway / IAP /
+ECLUSE_SERVER__AUTH_TOKENset; clients send it asAuthorization: Bearer <token>or.npmrc_authToken.

 Securing network egress (required)